lawren/software-manifesto/README.md

 # Final Thought

 Software is powerful.
-Done right, it scales empathy.
-It makes complex things feel simple.
-It gives people back time, confidence, and energy.
-But it’s easy to forget that when you’re staring at a Jira board or debugging a flaky test.
+Done right, it can feel like magic, making complex tasks feel simple or gone altogether.
+It can save people time, the most precious resource in the universe.
+It can allow them to explore other worlds.
+It can give them confidence, peace of mind, and empower them in ways that nothing else can.
+It’s easy to forget that when you’re staring at a Jira board or debugging a flaky test.

-So here’s the reminder: we’re not just building systems.
+We’re not just building systems.
 We’re building experiences.
 Every line of code we write nudges someone’s day in one direction or another.

-That’s a privilege.
-And a responsibility.
+That’s a privilege and a responsibility.

 Let’s take it seriously.